-All of these different factors need to be implemented, managed and evaluated regularly to ensure the business is continually improving in relation to IT security.
+A business must implement, manage and evaluate all these different factors regularly to ensure they continually improve their IT security.
 An external audit is an essential tool for verifying that all of these systems are in place and working effectively.

 - Risk Management

 - Human Resources

 It makes sense to choose an IT supplier who is ISO 27001 accredited.
 Of course, this standard alone cannot guarantee that a supplier is hyper-secure.
 However, businesses are still better off choosing to work with an accredited company because this standard represents a fundamental commitment to IT security.